k7vv/nitronet-launcher/README.md

 1: https://imgur.com/a/9qJhJyw
 2: https://imgur.com/a/6EbQraS

-Install: For ease of access reasons the .exe is a standalone exe meaning you dont need to download the data folder.
+Install: For ease of access reasons the .exe is a standalone exe meaning you dont need to download the data folder (so i removed data folder - mostly to prevent duplication of this project)